-Any student following a programme via interactive telematic education shall not automatically be further admitted as a student if, after four years, he has not obtained at least half the total number of credits involved in his three-year programme, namely 1,50 HEMIS credits, or if, after eight years, he has not obtained the total number of credits involved in his three-year programme, namely at least 3,00 HEMIS credits.
+Any student following a programme via interactive telematic education shall not automatically be further admitted as a student if, after four years, they have not obtained at least half the total number of credits involved in their three-year programme, namely 1,50 HEMIS credits, or if, after eight years, they have not obtained the total number of credits involved in their three-year programme, namely at least 3,00 HEMIS credits.

-Any provisions to the contrary notwithstanding, an interactive telematic student is not further admitted as a student unless he has obtained at least 0,15 HEMIS credits for the preceding year of study.
+Any provisions to the contrary notwithstanding, an interactive telematic student is not further admitted as a student unless they have obtained at least 0,15 HEMIS credits for the preceding year of study.

-9.3 Appeal for readmission
+10.3 Appeal for readmission

-- 9.3.1 Where a student fails to qualify for further admission on the grounds referred to above, a written appeal by him with closing date 15 January of the year concerned (with the exception of students in the Faculty of Economic and Management Sciences [6 January], the Faculty of Science, the Faculty of AgriSciences and the Faculty of Engineering [8 January] and Faculty of Medicine and Health Sciences [varying, will be supplied in letter]) shall be considered by the Readmission Appeals Committee. - 9.3.2 A student has to apply for a specific programme for which readmission is desired.
-A student who is denied readmission to that programme may not apply for admission to another programme at SU in the same year for which readmission has been denied. - 9.3.3 A student who on the grounds referred to above is required to leave the University shall not be permitted to continue his studies here as a special student. - 9.3.4 A student who has been refused readmission, may apply for readmission as a student for the following year, provided that such application is accompanied by a written substantiation and received prior to 30 September of the year preceding that for which readmission is being sought.
+- 10.3.1 Where a student fails to qualify for further admission on the grounds referred to above, a written appeal by them with closing date 11 January of the year concerned (with the exception of students in the Faculty of Medicine and Health Sciences Ivarying, will be supplied in a separate letter]) shall be considered by the Readmission Appeals Committee. - 10.3.2 A student has to apply for a specific programme for which readmission is desired.
+A student who is denied readmission to that programme may not apply for admission to another programme at SU in the same year for which readmission has been denied. - 10.3.3 A student who on the grounds referred to above is required to leave the University shall not be permitted to continue their studies here as a special student. - 10.3.4 A student who has been refused readmission, may apply for readmission as a student for the following year, provided that such application is accompanied by a written substantiation and received prior to 30 September of the year preceding that for which readmission is being sought.
 All such applications shall be considered by the Readmission Appeals Committee.
-As a rule, the Readmission Appeals Committee shall expect of a student to prove himself academically at another institution, such as Unisa, in the year that readmission has been refused, or thereafter, before a subsequent application for readmission from such student shall be considered.
+As a rule, the Readmission Appeals Committee shall expect of a student to prove themself academically at another institution, such as Unisa, in the year that readmission has been refused, or thereafter, before a subsequent application for readmission from such student shall be considered.

-9.4 Readmission here subsequent to study elsewhere
+10.4 Readmission here subsequent to study elsewhere

-- 9.4.1 The admission of a student of another university to Stellenbosch University who by reason of poor academic progress has failed to meet the requirements for continued admission to his field of study there will be dependent on meeting the requirements of Sliding Scale A. Where an applicant does not meet the requirements of Sliding Scale A, the application shall be considered by the Readmission Appeals Committee, regardless of the number of the years studied at the other university(ies). - 9.4.2 If a person has studied at one or more other universities and is continuing his studies at Stellenbosch University, his period of residence at such other university or universities shall be taken into account for readmission purposes as in 9.1.1 and 9.1.2 when renewal of his registration as a student is being considered, provided that two years of registration at Unisa will be regarded as equivalent to one year of full-time registration at SU.
+- 10.4.1 The admission of a student of another university to Stellenbosch University who by reason of poor academic progress has failed to meet the requirements for continued admission to their field of study there will be dependent on meeting the requirements of Sliding Scale A. Where an applicant does not meet the requirements of Sliding Scale A, the application shall be considered by the Readmission Appeals Committee, regardless of the number of the years studied at the other university(ies). - 10.4.2 If a person has studied at one or more other universities and is continuing their studies at Stellenbosch University, their period of residence at such other university or universities shall be taken into account for readmission purposes as in 10.1.1 and 10.1.2 when renewal of their registration as a student is being considered, provided that two years of registration at another university will be regarded as equivalent to one year of full-time registration at SU.